TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ```

 - `LSPtype = 1`: for a QR code compatible with an asynchronous scan (i.e., before, during, or after visiting a location).
-	The QR code is necessarily static (i.e., the LTId/LTKey remain constant over the whole period), qrCodeRenewalInterval is necessarily equal to 0 (i.e., there is no renewal), and there is no freshness check.
+	The QR code is necessarily static (i.e., the `LTKey` and `LTId` remain constant over the whole period), qrCodeRenewalInterval is necessarily equal to 0 (i.e., there is no renewal), and there is no freshness check.
 	This QR code corresponds to a unique event, that takes place at a well defined time.
 	The check-in timestamp is the one provided in the clear-text part of the LSP, `t_event`, and not the timestamp when scanning the QR code (which may happen several days before or after the visit).
 	Sometimes, the check-in time may not exactly correspond to the reality (e.g., case of a delayed train), but this is not an issue since all users will use the same time.
-	When meaningful (e.g., a train trip), a duration information is also provided in the clear-text part of the LSP, otherwise
+	When meaningful (e.g., a train trip), a duration information is also provided in the clear-text part of the LSP, otherwise the duration is that of the full event and is not specified.

 More precisely, it is structured as follows (high-level view):
 ```
 	LSP(t_periodStart, t_qrStart) = [ version | LSPtype = 1 | reserved1 | visitDuration | t_event
 		| LTId(t_periodStart) | Enc(PK_SA, msg) ]
 ```
-with the same definition for `msg`.
+with the same definitions for `msg`.

 The various fields are described below.